jappeace/jappeaceApplication/content/bounds-to-cabal.md

 Status: draft
 Tags: programming, agda, denotational design, zurich hack

-4 months ago a colleague of mine got a stern letter from a hackage maintainer, telling her to add upper bounds to her newly uploaded package.
+Four months ago a colleague of mine got a stern letter from a hackage maintainer, telling her to add upper bounds to her newly uploaded package.
 Since I've been trying to get colleagues to upload our packages to hackage for months, this experience was rather unsettling.
 So I did what any wise person would do, and complained about this on internet fora.